 Google’s indexing pipeline

-First, Google has to discover an URL.
+First, Google has to discover a URL (make an SEO-friendly URL with this article).
 In the process of going through the web, Google extracts links from newly discovered web pages.
 These pages can be discovered in multiple ways: following links on other internet pages or in sitemaps or looking at where inbound links are coming from.

 Finally, Google extracts the content of a page.
 Google evaluates quality and checks if the content is unique.
 Also, this is the step when Google renders pages to see all of their content, evaluate their layout, and various other elements.
 If everything is fine, the page gets indexed.